tejasvi91/VPC-Peering-Across-AWS-Regions/README.md

 > Please do not forget to delete all the resourcs like VPC when done.
 > ALL this can be achieved in AWS free tier account

+### Conclusion
+This project successfully demonstrates the establishment of VPC Peering across AWS regions to connect web and database servers in different locations.
+The final setup allows seamless communication between all instances using proper routing and security configurations.